Walls of Jericho (band): History

 Alexei Rodriguez, former drummer of Catharsis, joined the band, which began touring again April 2003.
 The band began writing new material and, in September 2003, completed the recording of their full-length album All Hail the Dead.
 The band immediately embarked on a European tour with Richard Thurston filling in on guitar from October to December 2003.
 All Hail the Dead was released in February 2004; the release garnered them support slots for other bands as well as headlining tours of their own.
 It was not long after the release that Rodriguez left the band.
 He was replaced by longtime friend Dustin Schoenhofer.

 They entered the studio in 2006 with producer Ben Schigel to start recording their third album, With Devils Amongst Us All, which was released in August.
 "A Trigger Full of Promises" was released as a its first single in April and was included on the MTV2 Headbangers Ball: The Revenge compilation CD.

 In October 2007 the band worked with Corey Taylor to produce Redemption, an acoustic-only EP which was released on April 29, 2008, via Trustkill.
 Taylor providing guest vocals on three of the five tracks.
 On July 29, 2008, the band released their fourth full-length studio album, The American Dream, that features a return to the band's previous style, and was produced once again by Ben Schigel.

 In early 2014, they released "Relentless" as a demo.
 They released No One Can Save You From Yourself on March 25, 2016, via Napalm Records.

 Drummer Dustin Schoenhofer was arrested in 2019 for allegedly transporting 632 pounds of marijuana.
 Walls of Jericho has played sporadic shows since, including appearances at the 2021 and 2023 Furnace Fest events.

+Walls of Jericho's sixth studio album, and first in 10 years, System Error: Humanity is due for release on November 13, 2026.